 I’ll probably continue to drink it.
 Cheers to nature’s sleep aid!

-Magnesium citrate is the bomb.
+Magnesium citramate is the bomb.
 Magnesium oxide isn’t.
-So, when you’re looking for a form of magnesium that gives you nearly immediate results, I recommend using trusted, verifiable magnesium citrate.
+So, when you’re looking for a form of magnesium that gives you nearly immediate results, I recommend using trusted, verifiable magnesium citramate.

-Thorne Research Magnesium Citrate (Amazon) is my go-to magnesium because I know that it works, and greatly improves the quality of sleep that I get each night.
+Thorne Research Magnesium Citramate (Amazon) is my go-to magnesium because I know that it works, and greatly improves the quality of sleep that I get each night.

-I’m positive that magnesium citrate will change the way that you sleep too.
+I’m positive that magnesium citramate will change the way that you sleep too.